Grown Ups (film): Box office

 Grown Ups grossed $162 million in the United States and $110.2 million in other territories for a worldwide gross of $272.2 million against a production budget of $75 million.
-Grown Ups surpassed Click to become Sandler's highest-grossing film worldwide.
-Happy with the gross, Adam Sandler showed his appreciation by buying brand-new Maserati sports cars for his four co-stars.
+Grown Ups surpassed Click to become Adam Sandler's highest-grossing film worldwide.
+Happy with the gross, Sandler showed his appreciation by buying brand-new Maserati sports cars for his four co-stars.

 Critical response

-On Rotten Tomatoes, Grown Ups has an approval percentage of 10% based on 169 reviews and an average rating of 3.40/10.
+On Rotten Tomatoes, Grown Ups has an approval percentage of 10% based on 166 reviews and an average rating of 3.40/10.
 The critics consensus reads: "Grown Ups cast of comedy vets is amiable, but they're let down by flat direction and the scattershot, lowbrow humor of a stunted script."
 On Metacritic, the film has a score of 30 out of 100 based on 32 critic reviews, meaning "generally unfavorable".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Connie Ogle of the Miami Herald referred to it as "the perfect poster child for this maddening summer of movie mediocrity."
 Rick Groen of The Globe and Mail criticized what he saw as blatant commercialism, saying the cast "lob[bed] gags they surely disdain at an audience they probably despise while reserving their own laughter for that off-camera dash all the way to the bank."
 Richard Roeper went as far as to say that it was "a blight upon the bright canvas of American cinema", and that he hated it.
 Tom Long of The Detroit News called it "trite comedy" and "total garbage."
 On the other end of the spectrum, Lisa Kennedy of The Denver Post called it "crude and decent-hearted" and "easy, breezy, predictable."

 Awards

-Rob Schneider was nominated for a Razzie Award for Worst Supporting Actor for the film, but lost to Jackson Rathbone for both The Last Airbender and The Twilight Saga: Eclipse.
+Rob Schneider was nominated for a Razzie Award for Worst Supporting Actor for the film, but he lost to Jackson Rathbone for both The Last Airbender and The Twilight Saga: Eclipse.

 The film won at the 2011 MTV Movie Awards for the "Best Line from a Movie" category, which it won for the line "I want to get chocolate wasted!", delivered by Becky, played by Alexys Nycole Sanchez.